knights-lab/LMdist/README.md

     [1] "new best r found --> 0.543"
 ```

 We can see the default algorithm chooses to adjust distances, picking a best radius of 0.543 for creating the underlying manifold graph.
-LEt's visualize these adjusted distances with PCoA.
+Let's visualize these adjusted distances with PCoA.

 ```r
 # Visualize the LMdist adjusted values with PCoA